gengyanlei/fire-smoke-detect-yolov4/README_EN.md

     3. Call the darknet command:
         ```
         ./darknet detector train cfg/fire.data cfg/yolov4-fire.cfg yolov4.conv.137 -gpus 0 -map -dont_show
+        If there is insufficient gpu memory, you can modify the batch size and cancel the random multi-scale.
+        By default, random=1, cancel will be random=0
         ```
 ### how to use test's code in yolov5
 * yolov5's test：